SuperOfficeDocs/superoffice-docs/docs/apps/what-api-to-use.md

 As for web service access, or authorization , when using the old form, then the claims also contain the administrator's Ticket credential.
 When using the OAuth 2.0 flow, in addition to the JWT token, the `access_token` is included in the response.

 Older online applications that use the old form were not required to include the `redirect_url`.
 It was optional.
 Application that needed to override the default `redirect_url` could supply a `redirect_url` as long as it was registered in the application's `redirect_url` whitelist.
-If an application supplies a `redirect_url` that does not exist in the white list, SuperID will simply redirect the users online tenant.
+If an application supplies a `redirect_url` that does not exist in the white list, SuperID will simply redirect the user's online tenant.

 `http://sod.superoffice.com/login/?app_id=YOUR_APP_ID&redirect_url=YOUR_WHITELISTED_REDIRECT_URL`

-There is **no way to circumvent in the installation and consent process**… An application must receive consent to access a tenants resources!
+There is **no way to circumvent in the installation and consent process**… An application must receive consent to access a tenant's resources!
 Any attempt to authenticate via the APIs without prior consent will fail.

 ### Interactive and Non-Interactive Authentication